PSY 101 INTRODUCTION TO PSYCHOLOGY

-Prerequisites: PSY 101 grade of C, and 3 credit hours of psychology.
-The brain and nervous, endocrine, and immune systems, and their relationship to animal and human behavior; psychosurgery, physiological basis of language, intelligence, emotion, motivation, learning, sexuality, abnormal behavior, perception, and motor behavior.
+Prerequisite: PSY 333.
+Focus on the brain, nervous system, and endocrine system and their relationship to animal and human behavior.
+Includes: psychosurgery, physiological basis of language, intelligence, emotion, motivation, motivated behaviors, learning, sexuality, abnormal behavior, perception, and motor behavior.
 Offered fall only.

 PSY 427 ADULT DEVELOPMENT AND AGING II

 Prerequisites: PSY 101 grade of C, and PSY 327.
 Complex psychological issues pertaining to late-life development and adjustment; theoretical and applied issues, research methodologies, empirical data in relation to cognitive processes, personality, self-conceptions, social contexts, clinical assessment and intervention, and cultural influences on the behavior of older adults.
 Offered occasionally.